SimbaBlock/slppp/common/slppp-blockdrive.md

 ## Drive ID
 ```
-The blockdrive is identified by sha256 the create blockdrive transaction outputscript which is referred as `drive_id`.
+The blockdrive is identified by sha256 the create blockdrive transaction outputscript which can be regarded as `drive_id`.
 ```

 ## Transaction Detail

-### Create - Create Blockdrive Transaction Outputs
+### Create - Create Blockdrive Transaction

 This transaction defines the properties, metadata and blockdrive itself.